laurelherting/lmh-headspace/AWS/services.md

 ### Lightsail
 * Charged per hour at plan rate as long as an instance is started or in stopped state
-* good if you just need virtual private servers
+* Good if you just need virtual private servers
   * includes everything to launch quickly

 ### Elastic Beanstalk